jasimghadiyali9-cloud/superstore-sales-analysis/README.md

 ### Superstore-sales-analysis
 Analyzed retail sales data to uncover profit drivers and inefficiencies using Python, SQL, and Power BI.
 Identified loss-making categories, discount impact on margins, and regional trends, delivering actionable insights through an interactive dashboard.

 ## 📌 Business Problem
-Retail businesses often struggle to understand why high sales do not translate into high profits.
-This project aims to identify profit leakage, loss-making products, and regional inefficiencies to support better business decisions.
+Retail sales data showed strong revenue but inconsistent profitability.
+The goal was to identify profit leakage by analyzing product-level margins, discount impact, and regional inefficiencies affecting overall performance.

 ---